carolinechen99/rust-miniprojects/README.md

 - get_ip: A CLI that returns system's local IP address and network interfaces.
 Users enter a command from the command line, and the program returns the IP address and network interfaces.

+- calculator: A CLI that performs basic arithmetic operations.
+Users enter a command from the command line, and the program returns the result of the operation.
+The calculator supports four operations: addition, subtraction, multiplication, and division.

+- moon-phase: A CLI that gives out the moon phase of a birthday.
+User enters a birthday from the command line, and the program returns the moon phase of that day.
+It uses the [Timeline Weather API](https://www.visualcrossing.com/resources/documentation/weather-api/timeline-weather-api/) to get the moon phase of a given date.

 - sentiment: A CLI that returns the sentiment of a sentence.
 Users enter a sentence from the command line, and the program returns the sentiment analysis.

 - what-to-wear: A CLI that gives out a suggestion of what to wear based on randomness.
 Users enter a command from the command line, and the program returns a suggestion of what to wear for the day.